 WHY GO: Maryland’s second largest city (after Baltimore), Frederick MD, is on the move.
-Distilleries are popping up like stills in the hills, and a stunning downtown canal-walk swarms with locals on balmy days and nights.
+Distilleries have popped up like stills in the hills, and a stunning downtown canal-walk swarms with locals on balmy days and nights.
 With its brick row homes, adorable boutiques, and growing culinary scene, Frederick feels like a mini-Philly but has a charm all its own.
 And, to give offbeat travelers thrills, it’s home to the best Museum of Civil War Medicine in the world.
-Come to Frederick for its fantastic attractions, shops and restaurants – and then stay in a newly renovated inn that will surround you with warm hospitality and beauty.
+Come to Frederick for its fantastic attractions, shops and restaurants – and then stay in B&B’s that will surround you with warm hospitality and beauty.
 The Getaway Mavens spell it all out here:

 Things to Do in Frederick MD

 STOP IN: Frederick Visitor’s Center.
 In a former cannery warehouse, the Frederick Visitor’s Center is the epitome of repurposing – and that goes for the area of town, as well, which has moved from industry to recreation, retail, and housing of late.
 Come in to plan your visit, or just to learn a thing or two about the area in its wagon-wheel shaped exhibit hall.

 Our country’s first canonized Saint – Elizabeth Ann Seton – lived and died in Frederick County.
 The Presidential Retreat, Camp David, is nearby in Catoctin Mountain Park.
 The 620-mile National Road, built in 1811 to connect the Potomac and Ohio Rivers, came right through here.
 The man who penned the Star Spangled Banner, Francis Scott Key, is buried here (there’s a remnant of one of the “bombs bursting in air” on display).
 And during the Civil War, both sides crossed this “neutral” State numerous times when Frederick City itself was “one vast hospital.”